C API Conventions

 point for returned borrowed pointers.

-Output handle parameters that create or acquire ownership reject non-null
+Output handle parameters that create or acquire ownership require *out_handle

-*out_handle values and preserve live host-owned handles on failure.
-Document
+to equal MLN_HANDLE_NULL on entry and preserve live host-owned handles on

-when scoped resource ownership begins, when it ends, and whether completion may
+failure.
+Document when scoped resource ownership begins, when it ends, and

 The runtime and map use a host-pumped, owner-thread model.
 Runtime creation records the owner thread.
-Runtime, map, map-projection, and render session calls that touch thread-affine state validate the owner thread.
+Runtime, map, and render session calls that touch thread-affine state validate the owner thread.
+A standalone map projection owns copied transform state and serializes calls from any thread.

 Cross-thread dispatch belongs in public functions designed as enqueueing commands.
 Document that behavior on the function.
 Higher-level adapters build threaded models above the C API.